Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 7. iShares Core MSCI Emerging Markets IMI UCITS ETF (EMIM)

-The index: The MSCI Emerging Markets Investable Market Index (IMI) covers large, mid, and small-cap equities across 24 emerging market countries.
-The "IMI" designation means it includes small caps, giving much broader coverage than standard emerging market indices.
-Top country allocations include China, India, Taiwan, South Korea, and Brazil.
+The index: MSCI EM IMI covers large, mid and small-cap equities across 24 emerging markets.
+The "IMI" label means small caps are included, giving broader coverage than standard EM indices.
+Top countries: China, India, Taiwan, South Korea, Brazil.

 DetailValue